openvinotoolkit/openvino/docs/articles_en/get_started/installing-openvino-overview/installing-openvino-shared/installing-openvino-pip.rst

 .. meta::
    :description: Learn how to install OpenVINO™ Runtime on Windows, Linux, and
                  macOS operating systems, using a PyPi package.

 .. note::

    Note that the PyPi distribution:

    * offers the Python API only
    * is dedicated to users of all major OSes: Windows, Linux, and macOS (all x86_64 / arm64 architectures)
-   * Windows and Linux do not offer support for GNA and NPU inference
+   * Windows and Linux do not offer support for NPU inference
    * macOS offers support only for CPU inference

 .. tab-set::